janeshin059/Finding-the-best-Sillicon-Vally-HBO-seasons/README.md

-# Finding-the-best-Sillicon-Vally-HBO-seasons
+# Finding-the-best-Sillicon-Valley-HBO-seasons
-using IMDb rate, rotten tomatoes and viewers statistic to find the best episode and seasons &trends of Sillicon Vally(TV show, HBO)
+using IMDb rate, rotten tomatoes and viewers statistic to find the best episode and seasons &trends of Sillicon Valley(TV show, HBO)

 ### PROCESS